qingqinggit1/A2AServer/docs/README.md

 ## Issue Summary
 1. The official Deepseek-R1 model does not support function calling, so using it will result in errors.
 However, the Deepseek-R1 model provided by Volcano Engine supports both function calling and reasoning, and is recommended.
+2. It is essential to ensure the uniqueness of the `session_id` for each session passed to the Agent.

 Please refer to the respective documents for more detailed information.